Degree-One Rational Cherednik Algebras for the Symmetric Group: Drinfeld orbifold algebra maps that deform

 Interchanging the roles of $x$ and $y$ and recomputing yields that for any distinct indices $i$, $j$ with $1 \leq i, j \leq n$,

-Setting the results in cases~2 and~3 equal to zero yields conditions~(\ref{Obstr2PhiC1C2C3L2=0a}) and~(\ref{Obstr2PhiC1C2C3L2=0b}). \end{proof}
+Setting the results in cases~2 and~3 equal to zero yields conditions~\eqref{Obstr2PhiC1C2C3L2=0a} and~\eqref{Obstr2PhiC1C2C3L2=0b}. \end{proof}

-\begin{corollary} Let $\kappa^C_{\tri}$ and $\kappa^L_{\refl}$ be as in Definitions~\ref{def:kappa3cyc} and~\ref{def:kapparefl}, with common parameters $a,a^\perp,b,b^\perp \in\CC$.
-For every $g\in S_n$, the component $\phi_g$ of $\phi(\kappa^C_{\refl}+\kappa^C_{\tri},\kappa^L_{\refl})$ is identically zero.
-The component $\phi_g$ of $\phi(\kappa^C_1,\kappa^L_{\refl})$ is zero for all $g \in S_n$ if and only if conditions~(\ref{Obstr2PhiC1C2C3L2=0a}) and~(\ref{Obstr2PhiC1C2C3L2=0b}) given in Lemma~\ref{lemma:simplification*1L2} hold. \end{corollary}
+\begin{Corollary} Let $\kappa^L_{\refl}$ and $\kappa^C_{\tri}$ be as in Definitions~$\ref{def:kapparefl}$ and~$\ref{def:kappatri}$, with common parameters $a,a^\perp,b,b^\perp \in\mathbb{C}$.
+For~every $g\in S_n$, the component $\phi_g$ of $\phi\big(\kappa^C_{\refl}+\kappa^C_{\tri},\kappa^L_{\refl}\big)$ is identically zero.
+The component $\phi_g$ of $\phi\big(\kappa^C_1,\kappa^L_{\refl}\big)$ is zero for all $g \in S_n$ if and only if conditions~\eqref{Obstr2PhiC1C2C3L2=0a} and~\eqref{Obstr2PhiC1C2C3L2=0b} given in Lemma~$\ref{lemma:simplification*1L2}$ hold. \end{Corollary}

-\begin{proof} In fact, each component of $\phi(\kappa^C_{\refl},\kappa^L_{\refl})$ is identically zero by Propositions~\ref{prop:zerocases} and~\ref{prop:3-cycle}, and each component of $\phi(\kappa^C_{\tri},\kappa^L_{\refl})$ is identically zero by Lemma~\ref{lemma:simplificationC3L2}.
-By Lemma~\ref{lemma:simplification*1L2} we have $\phi(\kappa^C_1,\kappa^L_{\refl})=0$ if and only if conditions~(\ref{Obstr2PhiC1C2C3L2=0a}) and~(\ref{Obstr2PhiC1C2C3L2=0b}) are satisfied because the component $\phi_g$ is identically zero for $g$ not a transposition by the definitions of $\kappa^C_1$ and $\kappa^L_{\refl}$. \end{proof}
+\begin{proof} In fact, each component of $\phi\big(\kappa^C_{\refl},\kappa^L_{\refl}\big)$ is identically zero by Propositions~\ref{prop:zerocases} and~\ref{prop:3-cycle}, and each component of $\phi\big(\kappa^C_{\tri},\kappa^L_{\refl}\big)$ is identically zero by Lemma~\ref{lemma:simplificationC3L2}.
+By~Lemma~\ref{lemma:simplification*1L2} we have $\phi\big(\kappa^C_1,\kappa^L_{\refl}\big)=0$ if and only if conditions~\eqref{Obstr2PhiC1C2C3L2=0a} and~\eqref{Obstr2PhiC1C2C3L2=0b} are satisfied because the component $\phi_g$ is identically zero for $g$ not a transposition by the definitions of $\kappa^C_1$ and $\kappa^L_{\refl}$. \end{proof}

-Conditions~(\ref{Obstr2PhiC1C2C3L2=0a}) and~(\ref{Obstr2PhiC1C2C3L2=0b}) given in Lemma~\ref{lemma:simplification*1L2} give rise to a projective variety that controls the parameter space for the family of maps in Theorem~\ref{thm:DOAMapsDoubledPerm} and Drinfeld orbifold algebras in Theorem~\ref{permexamples}.
-We conjecture that this variety has dimension five based on computations done for a few specific values of $n$ in Macaulay2~\cite{M2} with the graded reverse lexicographic monomial ordering and the parameter order $a, a^\perp, b, b^\perp, \alpha, \beta, c$.
+Conditions~\eqref{Obstr2PhiC1C2C3L2=0a} and~\eqref{Obstr2PhiC1C2C3L2=0b} given in Lemma~\ref{lemma:simplification*1L2} give rise to a variety that controls the para\-me\-ter space for the family of maps in Theorem~\ref{thm:DOAMapsDoubledPerm} and Drinfeld orbifold algebras in Theorem~\ref{permexamples}.
+We~conjecture that this projective variety has dimension four based on computations done for a few specific values of $n$ in Macaulay2~\cite{M2} with the graded reverse lexicographic monomial ordering and the parameter order $a$, $a^\perp$, $b$, $b^\perp$, $\alpha$, $\beta$, $c$.